 Her other option: Hold off on a sale until the gain becomes long-term, and forfeit no more than 15% of it to the IRS, plus local levies.

 How much of a drop can Norma endure while waiting until she qualifies for that lower rate and still be no worse off after taxes?
 For the answer, she can use this three-step calculation:

 To see how the math work, let’s plug in some numbers.
 Suppose Norma’s paper profit is $10,000.
 Her combined federal and state bracket is 30% for short-term gains.
 For long-term gains, it’s 20%.

 When does a decision to sweat out the 12-month holding period leave Norma worse off after taxes?
 Not until her paper profit drops from its present $10,000 to below $8,750—that is, by more than $1,250.
 Is it worth waiting?
 Clients have to decide that one for themselves.

-Julian Block writes and practices law in Larchmont, NY, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blog was Hitting Home.
+Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
+His previous article was Hitting Home.
 This article is excerpted from Julian Block’s Year-Round Tax Savings, available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.